kibetstephanie/kibetstephanie/README.md

 - 👋 Hi, I’m @kibetstephanie
-- 👀 I’m interested in Cloud Computing
+- 👀 Just interested in learning stuff
-- 🌱 I’m currently taking the cloud practioner course
-- 💞️ I’m looking to collaborate on Cloud Computing

 <!---
 kibetstephanie/kibetstephanie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.